 - Make a homemade hair mask regularly to inject a ton of moisture in your tresses.
 If you make it from things in your kitchen, like eggs or coconut oil, it will not cost you much.

 - Experiencing hair loss can be a stressful event so it is even more important to not let it get to you, as stress itself can cause or worsen hair loss.
 Wind down and try to not get stressed out.
 Practicing yoga and mindfulness can be a huge help, not only for your hair but also for you overall health.

 It is Temporary!

-Most important of all – remember that this is a temporary condition!
+Most important of all – remember for most women this is a temporary condition!
 If you just gave birth, there are more important, and fun, things than your hair to focus on.
-Enjoy your new life situation and let time pass.
+Enjoy being a new mother and let time pass.
 Before you know it, your hair follicles will be active again and your normal hair growth will kick in.